Caroline-cc/tp-ngs-chauvesouris2/readme.md

 This study characterized the interferon response of  a kidney-cell line of M. daubentonii species.

-We selected common genes to Holzer study and ours (see **Holzer_resUs**) and searched for a convergence of their transcriptomic profile.
+We selected common genes to Holzer study and ours (see outputs/output_DE_align**Holzer_resUs**) and searched for a convergence of their transcriptomic profile.
 Among common identified genes, 232 showed a differential expression in bothstudies.
 Chi2 analysis showed a statitical significance of convergent transcriptomic profiles between Holzer and our common genes.
 Among common upregulated genes, we found typical ISGs such as SAMD9 (see the **heatmap**), IFI44, IFIH1 and others.
 Interestingly some well-known ISGs like OAS1, ISG15 were not observed in our study.
 Nevertheless, reciprocally, some found upregulated genes, like SP100 do not seem to be classified as ISGs.

 ## Conclusion and perspectives: